Geotab/sdk/src/hardware/developing-an-iox/protocol.md

 Supported from protocol version 1.1.

-Sent from the IOX to the GO requesting the identification information.
-The will respond with a GO Multi-Frame Data (0x27) - Type 12 message.
+Sent from the IOX to the GO device requesting the identification information.
+The GO device responds with a GO Multi-Frame Data (0x27) - Type 12 message.

 | Parameter Type | Description |
 | --- | --- |